US STOCKS-Wall St set to open higher on final trading day of 2017

 The rally is widely expected to extend into 2018, boosted by gains from a new law that lowers the tax burden on U.S. corporations.

-Schlumberger edged up 0.8 percent in premarket trading, while Exxon and Chevron were up 0.3 percent.
+Shares of Schlumberger were up 0.8 percent in premarket trading, while those of Exxon edged up 0.1 percent.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D‘Silva)